reytorremis/rey_sample_works/README.md

 [Kevin's Cookie Company Analysis](https://colab.research.google.com/drive/1W6-spAtcNJy696cccBwSKEufbPxDUOM6)

 + A fictious cookie company wants to analyze their current data.
-This is an indepth analysis of the data set using Python.
+This is an indepth analysis of the data set using Python and Jupyter Notebook.

 <a><img src="https://img.shields.io/badge/Python-545353" /></a>
 <a><img src="https://img.shields.io/badge/Jupyter%20Notebook-7DDA58" /></a>